-Alcoholism is continued excessive consumption of alcohol-containing drinks.
-Signs and symptoms include cirrhosis, pancreatitis, gastritis, anemia, GI bleeding, ulcers, neuropathy, brain atrophy, cardiomyopathy, and abnormal brain functioning (confusion, hallucinations, encephalopathy, dementia).
-Also, behavior changes may be signs of the disease.
-For example, frequent falls, insomnia, depression, anxiety, irritability, aggression, missing school or work, divorce, financial problems and many others.
-The person frequently denies they have the disease and refuse medical help.
+The person frequently denies they have the disease and refuses medical help.
 The disease is involved with harming others: about 40% of fatal car crashes and violent crimes (homicide, rape, assault, spouse and/or child abuse) involve alcohol consumption.
 Alcoholism can lead to alcohol dependence (alcohol addiction), a potentially fatal disease.

 The causes of alcoholism are not clear.
 However, researchers suggest there is evidence for genetic and biologic predispositions for it to develop.
-For example, if you have close relatives that have alcoholism, it makes it 4-7 times more likely that you will develop the disease.
-Other research suggests that if you inherit a gene (D2 receptor), you can increase your risk for the disease.
+For example, if you have close relatives who suffer from alcoholism, it makes it four to seven times more likely that you will develop the disease.
+Other research suggests that if you inherit a gene (D2 receptor), you increase your risk for the disease.
 However, there are many other factors, behavior and psychological, that may play a role.
-For example, peer pressure, social pressures and elevated stress levels.
+For example, peer pressure, social pressures, and elevated stress levels.
 Twice as many males become alcohol dependent.

 Opioid Dependence : Test Your IQ of Opioid Misuse Disorder QuizQuestion

 What are opioids used to treat?See Answer